raghebbenhamouda/AWS-Solutions-Architect---Associate/README.md

 ## Kinesis Data Stream

-- Divided in ordered shards/partitions
+- Divided in ordered shards/partitions(like FIFO queue)
     - A shard is **1MB/s** or **1000 messages/s** for writes and **2MB/s** per reads
     - Billed per shard provisioned with 200 shards as a soft limit
     - Shards number can increase over time to scale appropriately (reshard/merge)